SOCIAL MEDIA COULD SAVE YOUR LIFE

 Everywhere you look on social media, people are coming together

 Flood victims looking for help, no matter where they are, can get on Twitter and Facebook to find help.
-While volunteers, organizations and businesses can communicate to the masses on social media to let anyone in need know where they can find assistance.
+While volunteers, organizations, and businesses can communicate to the masses on social media to let anyone in need to know where they can find assistance.

 The powerful networking tools provided by Twitter, Facebook, and other online outlets have given individuals and groups of all statuses in all places the chance to connect, influence, and provide support wherever they can in whatever form they can.

 In the end, social media may be frivolous at times, but - as recent events have demonstrated.